 - Must be an active and committed member.

-is defined as the mistreatment of an intimate partner by using physical, sexual, and emotional abuse including threats, harassment, neglect, and stalking to establish control and maintain power over another person.
+Domestic Violence is defined as the mistreatment of an intimate partner by using physical, sexual, and emotional abuse including threats, harassment, neglect, and stalking to establish control and maintain power and control over another person.

 Quiz-Does Your Partner:

 - Embarrass you with bad names and put-downs?

 - Look at you or act in ways that scare you?

 - Control what you do, who you see or talk to, or where you go?